monk-io/docs/docs/publishing.md

 ### Container Images

 Monk is able to pull container images from any public or private registry compatible with Docker.
-That being said, if a template is meant for public consumption all container images referenced by this template should also be publicly available to prevent end-users from having to supply container registry credentials upon running such template.
+That being said, if a Kit is meant for public consumption all container images referenced by this Kit should also be publicly available to prevent end-users from having to supply container registry credentials upon running such Kit.

 It is also a good practice to refer to container images by including the registry in image name i.e.: